agkozak/dotfiles/README.md

 * Windows
     - MSYS2 with mintty
     - Cygwin with mintty
-    - The Windows Subsystem for Linux (a.ka.
-Bash on Ubuntu on Windows)
+    - The Windows Subsystem for Linux (versions 1 and 2)
 * Linux
-    - Ubuntu/Linux Mint/Raspbian (based on Debian)
+    - Ubuntu/Raspbian (based on Debian)
     - CloudLinux (based on CentOS)
+    - Alpine Linux
 * BSD
-    - FreeBSD/TrueOS/GhostBSD
+    - FreeBSD
     - NetBSD
     - OpenBSD
+    - DragonFly BSD
 * Unix
     - Solaris 11
     - OpenIndiana